adrian-luong/qualita-flutter/README.md

-# qualita
+# Qualita

 A task management system, made with Flutter-Dart.
-Put on-hold due to my inability to do reordering feature.
-This repository is archived in favor of a more friendlier framework to me React Native
+Due to being developed by a single person (with many failed attempts to invite others), this project is often postponed or otherwise imperfect in most aspects.
+Regardless, it is under developing, with some progression.
+Thus said, for those who have faith in it, to the one(s) that is developing it right now, "Aktala Qualita".